PentoHQ/tech-challenge-frontend/Notes.md

 Feel free to structure it anyway you want, with as many sections as you wish, make it yours!
 But don't forget to commit it with the rest of your code 😄

+# Changes

-Added `TOKEN` property and value to .env
+Added `TOKEN` property with bearer value to .env

 Newly added components:

 - CenteredText : created generic component to place the text in center of the container, used at different places
 - Timer : to show the actions sessions time
+- ItemLabel: created generic component to show the session name and duration as a label for all sessions
+- SectionHeader: to add header title for both sections(active session and sessions list)

 Planning to add following extra features:

 `Overall`

 - Add titles to the button or actions everywhere

 `Main Page`

 - Placeholder in the session name input [Done]
 - Change session name and duration from column view to row view in sessions list page [Done]
-- Add `Running Session` label
+- Add `Active Session` label [Done]
-- Add titles to the session name and session elapsed time
+- Add titles to the session name and session elapsed time [Done]
-- Add title and update styling to the active session row in header
+- Add title and update styling to the active session row in header [Done]
+- Delete session
-- Total sessions/hours count
+- Total sessions/hours count [Done]
 - Search session by name
-- Add table headers
 - Sort by older, newer
 - Filter for todays sessions only
+- Add section(active session and all session list) headers [Done]
-- No sessions data scenario
+- No sessions data label scenario [Done]

 `Stats page`

 - Different color for different session
 - Drop down to filter in between day , week and month summaries